iasonasdi/MoniKube/README.md

 4. **"Permission denied"**
    - Check RBAC permissions for your user/service account

+5. **"Docker command not found"**
+   - Install Docker and ensure it's running
+   - Ensure your user has permission to run `docker ps` and `docker exec`
+   - Use `--no-docker` to disable Docker monitoring if not needed

+6. **"Failed to execute command in container"**
+   - Some containers may not have required tools (ps, ss, netstat)
+   - This is normal and the tool will gracefully handle missing commands

 ### Debug Mode
 Enable debug logging to see detailed command execution:
 ```python